kajupe/FFGear/README.md

 <img src="images/ffgear_logo_small.png" alt="FFGear Logo" height="60rem">
 </p>

-FFGear is a Blender addon for handling FFXIV gear shading and (most notably) applying dyes to them directly in Blender.
+FFGear is a Blender addon for handling FFXIV gear shading and applying dyes to them directly in Blender.
 It allows for easily setting up shaders for [Meddle](https://github.com/PassiveModding/Meddle) exports (but will also work with other methods).
 It's meant to allow for more customizability after you've already exported a character.
 &nbsp;